kristianmandrup/infomatrix-blog/_posts/appgyver-facebook-login.md

 Now let's configure the `FeedController` used by the `Index` view, so that:

-- an fb_feed_dialog() function which shows the feed dialog with pre-filled data from the feed inputs
+- an fbFeedDialog() function which shows the feed dialog with pre-filled data from the feed inputs
 - helper functions such as feed data validation and invalid warning notification

+The file is: `app/kitchensink/scripts/FeedController.coffee`

 ```coffee
 angular